fossasia/labyrinth/README.md

 Implementation
 --------------

-This will be a html/JS only site, Jekyll is really needed.
+This will be a html/JS only site.
-Levels can be created by a csv file wich plugs together the different tiles.
+Levels can be created by editing a table specification.
-We can retrieve the csv file from github pages (possibly file://, too) with ajax.